LAST UPDATED: November 5, 2019

 PUBLISHED ON November 5, 2019

-A bike case makes it easy to transport your bike if you fly, use public transportation, or don't have a roof rack or a bike hitch rack for your vehicle.
-Simply disassemble the bike, load it in the case, and reassemble it once you get to your destination.
-In this buyer's guide, we feature the best travel cases for your trips.
+A bike case makes it simple to transport your bicycle when you fly, use public transportation, or don't have a roof rack or a hitch rack for your vehicle.
+Simply disassemble the bike, load it into the case, and reassemble it when you get to your destination.
+In this buyer's guide we feature the best travel cases on the market.

 Why Trust Us